-There are many “blueprints” for saving cats’ lives on NFCD and year round: launching a Trap-Neuter-Return program; educating community members; announcing shelter policy changes that will save animals’ lives.
+There are many methods for saving cats’ lives on NFCD and year round: such as launching a Trap-Neuter-Return program, educating community members, and announcing shelter policy changes that will save animals’ lives.
 These events are the core of what makes NFCD so important, and we’ve got everything you need to help your event take off!

 Read our event ideas for pounds and shelters by category:

 Our materials in English and Spanish will help you get the word out about your event and provide your attendees with educational resources to take home.